 Any web-ready audio format is supported.
 Your file is access-controlled so only you can listen to it.

-You can edit a project's name, folder, or change its audio file by opening that project from the main screen and clicking on the "Settings" button at the top of the left sidebar.
+You can edit a project's name, folder, or change its audio file by opening that project from the sidebar menu and clicking on the "Project settings" button on the right side of the project header.